Sharpness-Aware Data Poisoning Attack: Implementation Details of All Methods

 Similar to the targeted attack, we leverage the Gradient Matching method.
 To be more specific, we randomly choose a victim class and an objective class.
 Then we randomly sample the victim set $D_T$ from the victim class and select $D_p$ from the objective class to be modified in the algorithm.
 Note that both $D_T$ and $D_p$ are sampled from the training data.
 The attacking goal is to make the model retrained on $D_{tr}+D_p$ misclassify images from the victim class(in testing) which are attached with a pre-specified trigger as the objective class.
 We also restrict the \textit{poisoning ratio} to be 1\% and the perturbation budget is bounded by $16/255, 8/255$.

 Given a pre-trained clean model, we first randomly initialize the perturbations for $D_p$, and during each optimization step, we compute the gradient in Eq.\ref{eq:gradient est}, but different from targeted attacks, in Eq.\ref{eq:gradient est} $D_T$ are attached with the trigger which will be used to backdoor images in the testing.
-Then we do one-step gradient descent to minimize the similarity loss defined in Eq.\ref{eq:gm sharp targeted}.
-Similar to \citep{souri2022sleeper}, we also adopt the \textit{model restart} technique.
-After optimizing for $R$ steps, we retrain the model $f$ on poisoned training data $D_{tr}+D_p$, and then continue optimizing perturbations on the updated model.
+Then we do one-step gradient descent to minimize the similarity loss defined in Eq.\ref{eq:gm sharp targeted}, after optimizing for $R$ steps, we update the model $f$ on poisoned training data $D_{tr}+D_p$, and then continue optimizing perturbations on the updated model.
 The detailed algorithm is shown in Algorithm.\ref{algo:sharp backdoor gm}.

 After the generation, we retrain the model from scratch via SGD for 160 epochs with an initial learning of 0.1 and decay by 0.1 at epochs 80,120.
 After that, we evaluate the prediction of triggered images from the entire victim class in the testing.
 The average accuracy of predicting triggered images as the adversarial label is referred to as the success rate.
 We repeat experiments 50 times and report the average accuracy as the final results.
 We conduct experiments on multiple datasets including CIFAR10, CIFAR100 and SVHN, along with multiple victim models including ResNet18, ResNet50 and VGG11.